Hero image for YNAB Review 2026: Is $109/Year Worth the Cost?

 Partner Sync Friction

-Works for us, but YNAB isn’t naturally collaborative.
-Both people need to buy in or one person becomes the “budget manager.”
+YNAB isn’t naturally collaborative.
+Both people need to buy in, or one person becomes the “budget manager” by default.

 Security and Privacy